AlexsLemonade/OpenPBTA-analysis/analyses/fusion-summary/README.md

 1. Ependymoma tumors
 2. Embryonal tumors not from ATRT or MB

-To generate the tables simply run:
+To generate the tables run:

 ```
-./run-new-analysis.sh
+bash run-new-analysis.sh
 ```

 ## General Use